 Perfect for early-stage startups with one AI system

-Octavio ensures your compliance roadmap is technically sound and scalable.
-Systems architect with deep experience in high-security, regulated environments.
-Has built systems processing millions of transactions in strictly regulated industries.
+15+ years designing systems for high-security, regulated environments.
+Has built systems processing millions of transactions in regulated industries.

 The EU AI Act (Regulation EU 2024/1689) is the world's first comprehensive legal framework for artificial intelligence.
 It entered into force on August 1, 2024, and applies to all companies operating AI systems in the European Union from August 2, 2026.
 Non-compliance carries fines of up to €35 million or 7% of global annual turnover.